 This means that when the windshield wipers may fail to perform obstructing the driver’s view.

 Last month, there was a GMC Terrain recall that involved the 2010-2017 model-years due to blinding headlights, as reported.

 In September 2021, there was a Chevrolet Equinox recall due to the risk of loss of vehicle control because of faulty tires.
 The recall also included GMC Terrain SUVs, as reported.

 In August 2021, there was a Chevrolet recall.
 The recall – that encompassed Chevrolet Silverado and GMC Sierra vehicles – was necessitated by faulty airbags whose inflators may rupture at any point even when there is no crash.

 To resolve the issue, dealers will replace the front windshield wiper module free of charge.
 Owners who have already paid for the repairs out of pocket will be reimbursed.
 Letters with more information will be sent to the drivers starting May 2, 2022.

 Is your vehicle part of this recall?

-    Over 12,000 cars are included in this Chevy recall.
-To see if your car is one of them, use MotorSafety’s free vehicle
+Over 680,000 Chevrolet and GMC vehicles are included in this recall.
+To do a GM recall check, please, use MotorSafety’s free vehicle lookup tool.

-    lookup tool.